Office of the Provost

 - Be at least 55 years of age; and

-- Must have at least 10 years of employment as a full-time faculty member at the University of Hartford by August 15, 2018.
+- Must have at least 10 years of employment as a full-time faculty member at the University of Hartford by August 15 of the application year.

 The plan is entirely voluntary.
 Faculty members may choose to retire without entering into a phased plan.

-The enrollment period for the Voluntary Phased Retirement Plan begins immediately and ends on January 31, 2019 at 4 p.m.
-Completed forms (with the faculty member’s and dean’s signature) must be submitted to the Provost’s Office no later than January 31, 2019 to be eligible for consideration so that faculty contracts issued on March 1, 2019 can reflect the phased retirement agreement.
+The enrollment period for the Voluntary Phased Retirement Plan begins at the start of each academic year and ends on January 31 of the application year.
+The application form can be found in PeopleAdmin Records and must be submitted to no later than January 31 of the application year to be eligible for consideration so that faculty contracts issued on March 1 can reflect the phased retirement agreement.